 To get fans to submit their entries, the brand partnered with six Instagrammers, including two micro-influencers, to promote the campaign.

-In their posts, influencers not only explained how to enter, but they also showed fans how:
+In their posts, influencers not only explained how to enter, but they also showed fans how.
+Contests like these can generate valuable user-generated content that promotes your brand and increases audience engagement.

 17. Product launches